opsone-ch/documentation/advanced/ftp.rst

 This service will install and configure ProFTPD and manage virtual users.

 .. warning:: Nowadays, FTP is not required for your daily work anymore.
 Please use SSH/SCP which is already in place by default.
-See :ref:`server-access-ssh` for details.
+See :ref:`access-ssh` for details.

 Users
 -----